mikaeltalberg/EB-Okonomi/BETA_DEPLOYMENT_PLAN.md

 **Pros:**
 - More controlled releases
 - Can test on beta branch first
-- Merge to main when ready
+- Merge to master when ready

 **Cons:**
 - More complex workflow